Skip to main content

 Loss aversion is the reason fines hit harder than rewards of the same size.
 Losing three dollars stings more than gaining three feels good, and that sting is exactly the kind of signal your identity-forming brain pays attention to.
 Every skipped rep becomes expensive, and expensive things feel real.

-The missing ingredient for most people is not motivation.
-It is a system that makes each day's vote visible and slightly uncomfortable to skip.
+For most people the missing ingredient is a system that expresses the identity more than raw motivation, one that makes each day's vote visible and slightly uncomfortable to skip.
 That is the whole point of a commitment device.

 How FineStreak Approaches This

-FineStreak is built around identity-based habits, not outcome goals.
+FineStreak is an accountability app that uses financial stakes and daily check-ins to help people build lasting habits.
+It is built around identity-based habits, not outcome goals.
 When you set up a goal, you are not picking a number on a scale.
 You are picking a person to become.

 Every morning an AI phone call checks in.
 Did the runner run?
 Did the writer write?
 The call is short, the question is personal, and the answer is yes or no. Miss the rep and a small fine hits, one to five dollars, your call.
 Hit it and the streak grows, which becomes its own evidence locker for your new identity.